Have you ever had a Pension Transfer with Royal Scottish Assurance?

 You could be owed £1,000s in compensation if Royal Scottish Assurance mis-sold your Pension Transfer.

-Many customers were advised by Royal Scottish Assurance to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Royal Scottish Assurance did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were informed by Royal Scottish Assurance to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Royal Scottish Assurance did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Royal Scottish Assurance promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Royal Scottish Assurance.

-Were you mis-advised by Royal Scottish Assurance about Transferring your pension?
+Were you mis-informed by Royal Scottish Assurance about Transferring your pension?

-- I was not informed or given information by Royal Scottish Assurance about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by Royal Scottish Assurance about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/told me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.